Understanding the Indicator Lights on Your Virgin Media Hub 4 Router

 - WiFi black spots and dead zones. (learn more about those here)

-We have put a short list together for inexpensive replacements that will have your WiFi performing like it should.
+We have compiled a short list for inexpensive replacements that will have your WiFi performing as it should.

 - Asus RT-AX55 – Great overall option